 Brother R. C., and be partakers with us of our treasures (which can never be wasted), in all humility and love, to be eased of this world's labours, and not walk so blindly in the knowledge of the wonderful works of God."
 They profess themselves of the Protestant faith.
 They honour the Emperor and submit to his laws.
 The rumoured art of gold making "is but a slight object with them."
 "Also, our building [the House of the Holy Ghost], although one hundred thousand people had very near seen and beheld the same, shal for ever remain untouched, undestroyed, and hidden to the wicked world.
-Sub umbra alarum tuarum JEHOVA."
-1
+Sub umbra alarum tuarum JEHOVA."1

 The second volume, the "Confessio Fraternitatis, R. C.," appeared in a Latin form in the year 1615, also at Cassel.
 It consists of fourteen chapters, and is addressed, "Ad Eruditos Europæ."
 The introduction to the reader contains a declaration that the Pope is Antichrist, a sufficient declaration of a Protestant authorship.
 Mahomet is condemned, along with the Pope, in the first chapter.
-"Confessio" bears to be an explanation of anything "too deep, hidden, and set down over dark in the Fama."
-This philosophy "containeth much of Theology and Medicine, but little of Jurisprudence," but analyses and makes "sufficiently manifest the microcosmus, man."
+The "Confessio" bears to be an explanation of anything "too deep, hidden, and set down over dark in the Fama."
+This philosophy " containeth much of Theology and Medicine, but little of Jurisprudence," but analyses and makes " sufficiently manifest the microcosmus, man."
 The meditations of C. R. C. contain all knowledge, and could erect a "new citadel of truth."
 The brethren fear neither poverty, hunger, disease, or age.
 All secrets of those beyond the Ganges, or who live in Peru, can be known.
 Their music might draw pearls instead of stony rocks, instead of wild beasts and spirits.
 Still, the Arcana is not to be common property.
 The Fraternity is "divided into degrees."
 In the sixth chapter, the date 1378 is given as the birth of C. R. C. In the ninth chapter is reference made to "our mystick writing," which is taken from characters and letters incorporated in the Scriptures.
-Those nearest to the fraternity "do make the Bible the rule of their life.
+Those nearest to the fraternity "do make the Bible the rule of their life, the end of all their studies, and the compendium of the universal world."
+Gold and the "supreme medicine of the world" are not to be "set at nought," but yet the Roman viper's mouth is to be stopped and his triple crown brought to naught.
+In conclusion, it is said that a mere seeker after treasure, " partaker of our riches against the will of God, shall sooner lose his life in seeking us, than attain happiness by finding us.
+Fraternitas R. C."1

-1 Waite, see ante; De Quincey, in voce.
+1 Waite, see ante ; De Quincey, in voce.